Skip to Content

 How do you harvest carrots easily?

-Grab the greens near the base, wiggle gently to loosen the root, and pull upward steadily to avoid breaking it.
+Grasp the greens near the crown and gently twist while pulling upward to avoid breaking roots.

 Conclusion